Brand mascots: The world’s most famous mascot logos

 Chester Cheetah (Cheetos) Logo

-Chester, the symbolic “cool cat” representing the Cheetos brand, may not be universally recognized everywhere, but his popularity is undeniable in places like the US.
-His introduction in 1986 marked a strategic move by the brand to showcase the modernity and appeal of their cheesy snack.
+Chester, the symbolic “cool cat” who represents the Cheetos brand, may not be universally recognized everywhere, but in countries like the United States, his popularity is undeniable.
+Its introduction in 1986 was a strategic move by the company to demonstrate the modernity and appeal of its cheese snack.

-This memorable feline figure has undergone various evolutions, with each transformation aiming to resonate more effectively with the brand’s intended audience.
-These changes have been driven by a desire to remain contemporary and in sync with prevailing consumer preferences.
+This memorable feline figure has undergone various evolutions, each aimed at resonating more effectively with the brand’s target audience.
+These changes were driven by a desire to remain contemporary and aligned with established consumer preferences.

 Coco the Monkey (Kellogg’s)